ethz-asl/vgn/README.md

 * M. Breyer, J. J. Chung, L. Ott, R. Siegwart, and J. Nieto.
 Volumetric Grasping Network: Real-time 6 DOF Grasp Detection in Clutter. _Conference on Robot Learning (CoRL 2020)_, 2020. [[pdf](http://arxiv.org/abs/2101.01132)][[video](https://youtu.be/FXjvFDcV6E0)]

 If you use this work in your research, please [cite](#citing) accordingly.

-**Note:** This is a cleaned-up version including major reformatting and several smaller improvements.
-For the original code, checkout the `corl2020` branch.

 The next sections provide instructions for getting started with VGN.